aldrichtr/infraspective/docs/help/Measure-AppPool.md

 ```

 ### -Property

 The Property to be expanded.
-If Ommitted, Property Will Default to Status.
+If omitted, property will default to status.
 Can handle nested objects within properties

 ```yaml